 Park City grads reach plea agreements in harassment case

-UPDATE: Pederson completed the terms of his plea in abeyance agreement, according to court documents.
-His guilty plea has been withdrawn, and the charge has been dismissed.
+UPDATE: Hall, Lukrich and Pederson completed the terms of plea in abeyance agreements, according to court documents.
+The charges against them have been dismissed.

 Two recent Park City High School graduates prosecutors say harassed another person during a gym class in the spring pleaded guilty to charges Monday.